Toller Fratrum, Dorset

 The west part of the house was rebuilt by Sir Francis Fulford, who married Samways' daughter.
 The thatched stable of the farmhouse originally served as the refectory for the brethren.

 The simple church, dedicated to Basil the Great, is 12th century, with much Victorian rebuilding.
 It is one of only 3 churches in England dedicated to this saint, who is much more widely regarded in eastern Europe.
 It features an elaborately carved font dating to the late Saxon or early Norman period.

 The exterior of the font bowl is exquisitely carved in relief, with scenes from the Bible, including St Michael leading souls out of Hell, and Moses saving the Israelites.

-There is also a 18th-century altar rail and a fragment of a medieval carved panel depicting St Mary Magdalene washing the feet of Christ.
-Unfortunately the church was closed for regular worship in 2013, not surprising when you consider that Toller Fratrum is little more than a hamlet, but still a great shame for visitors to the church.
+There is also an 18th-century altar rail and a fragment of a medieval carved panel depicting St Mary Magdalene washing the feet of Christ.
+Unfortunately, the church was closed for regular worship in 2013, not surprising when you consider that Toller Fratrum is little more than a hamlet, but still a great shame for visitors to the church.

 About Toller Fratrum

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.